 - Always check the spelling of a URL and keep your antivirus software updated.
 Fake websites can have links that could harm your computer.

 If you get a phone call from a scammer, they'll try to scare you or pressure you to get your money.

-- We’ll never ask you to buy prepaid cards or give us credit card information over the phone.
+- We’ll never ask you to buy prepaid credit cards or bitcoin.

 - We’ll never disconnect your power within an hour if you don’t pay right us right away.
 We work with customers to make repayment arrangements to avoid disconnection.

 Some phone numbers may be like ours - but our representatives only leave one number: 1-888-757-6937.

 If you get an email from “SaskPower Billing” – it’s fake.
 Scammers are trying to get you to give them your personal information.

 - Only customers signed up for a MySaskPower account will get a billing notice or emailed copy of their bill once it’s ready.

 Not sure if you’re signed up for a MySaskPower account?
 Call us at 1-888-757-6937.